 “Hitchcockian… vivid… timely!”–Examiner.com

-The production materials for One in the Chamber include:
+The Authorized Materials/Rehearsal Package for One in the Chamber consists of: